leon4rd/test/README.md

-## How does a French skeleton say hello?
-Bone-jour.
+## Why did the chicken get a penalty?
+For fowl play.